Bob Falkenburg: Bob's restaurants

 Falkenburg was offered a $100,000-a-year professional tennis contract.
 He turned it down and instead opened an ice cream and fast food business in Brazil.
 Soon after opening the first ice cream shop near the Copacabana beach front in 1952, his business became a success.
 Falkenburg's soft ice cream was the first introduced to Brazil.

 A year later, the ice cream shop became a fast food restaurant.
 The restaurant, named Bob's, was the first fast food restaurant in South America.
 Bob's menu includes traditional American food such as hamburgers, hot dogs, milkshakes and sundaes.
 Because it offered new tastes and a modern look, Bob's became a hit with the Brazilian glitterati, making Bob's the most prosperous food business in Brazil.
-As of 2011, Bob's, no longer owned by Falkenburg, has over 600 locations in Brazil as well as three other countries.
+As of 2011, Bob's, no longer owned by Falkenburg, had over 600 locations in Brazil as well as three other countries.